Excerpt from Dr. Lanzisera's Thyroid Report, "THYROID DISORDERS EXPLAINED, Why Do I Still have Symptoms?"

 •Your body is under stress, which interferes with the neurotransmitter functions, and is known to reduce the release of serotonin.

 .
 95% of your serotonin is not produced in your brain but in your gut.
-"Leaky Gut" is hyperpermeability of the intestinal lining and can be caused by food sensitivities, especially wheat gluten sensitivity.
+Hyperpermeability of the intestinal lining can be caused by food sensitivities, especially wheat gluten.
 Damage to the intestinal lining can lower serotonin production.

 Excerpt from Dr. Lanzisera's THYROID REPORT "Thyroid Disorders Explained, Why Do I Still Have Symptoms?":